Lane Bradbury: Career

+Bradbury portrayed Hazel Head in the Unsolved Mysteries 2002 episode, "Wanted: Hazel Head".

+Her theatrical film credits include Alice Doesn't Live Here Anymore (1974), The Ultimate Warrior (1975), and Major Arcana (2018).

 Personal life

 In 1965, Bradbury married actor and director Lou Antonio and they had two daughters.
 The couple divorced in 1980.
-Their daughter Elkin Antoniou is a writer, director, and award-winning documentarian.
+Their daughter Elkin Antoniou is a writer, director, and documentarian.

 She is the founder and artistic director of the Valkyrie Theater of Dance, Drama, and Film, a nonprofit organization whose purpose is to introduce at-risk teens to the theatrical arts.